Occupational Therapy OT

 Occupational therapists work with people of all ages with different cognitive and physical capabilities.1 An occupational therapist begins by communicating with the client, teachers, family or caregivers to better understand their needs.

-Next, the occupational therapist assesses the client’s physical, sensory, emotional and cognitive capacities to develop goals and a treatment plan.
+Next, the occupational therapist assesses the client’s physical, sensory, emotional and cognitive abilities and levels to develop objectives and a treatment plan.
 From here, the client and the OT work together to develop and improve skills.
 While working toward the stated goals, the client and OT regularly evaluate the client’s progress.1

 After becoming an occupational therapist, your responsibilities may include:1